ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## JSON Values

-The JSON value the JSONPath query is applied to is, by definition, a valid JSON value.
+The JSON value a JSONPath query is applied to is, by definition, a valid JSON value.
+A JSON value is usually constructed by parsing a JSON text.

 The parsing of a JSON text into a JSON value and what happens if a JSON text does not represent valid JSON are not defined by this specification.
 {{Sections 4 and 8 of -json}} identify specific situations that may